Hello! Who are you and what are you working on?

 It took awhile to become profitable because I had borrowed money and I was also continually putting money back into the business as we expanded.

 I personally did not take a salary for years while paying everyone else.
 I also made plenty of mistakes!
 I made buying mistakes and sales rep mistakes.
-I had zero business background when I started and the tips I share are from lots of trial and error.
+I had zero business background when I started and the tips I share are from lots of learning by trial and error.
+And not making the same mistakes twice.

 But I finally learned.